The Bankrate promise

 Reverse mortgage on a paid-off home

-If you’re age 62 or older, you might be considering a reverse mortgage.
+If you’re 62 or older, you could be eligible for reverse mortgage.
 This financing vehicle gets you regular payments from a mortgage lender in exchange for your home’s equity.

 “A reverse mortgage can be a great way for seniors to access the equity in their homes to pay for monthly living expenses and keep them living independently, especially if they don’t have monthly income in retirement,” says Brown.